|

 his book.
 "The town I live in is girded by cornfields.
 It's

-when cities across America commemorate with parades the so-called Stonewall Riots
+That's the time when, in normal times, many cities across America commemorate with parades the so-called Stonewall Riots

 a gay contingent in the town's all-American Fourth of July parade.
 The parade